Saturnino Cedillo: Rebellion and death

 In 1938, Cárdenas demanded that Cedillo leave his base of Valle del Maíz; in response, Cedillo took up arms.
 Most of Cedillo's private army had been disarmed, and important figures had been trying to convince him not to embark on a suicidal uprising against the cardenista government.
 Cedillo took up arms against Cárdenas and the rebellion was suppressed by January 1939.
 Cedillo was killed along with many of his relatives, including his sister and his son.
 According to one assessment, "He preferred to die rather than see his legend and honor tarnished before the eyes of those who had served under him during decades of fighting and in the construction of his campesino fiefdom."

 Legacy

-Largely forgotten by historiography, because he was considered a traitor as he took up arms against the people, thanks in part to Lombardo Toledano's accusations of Cedillo's links to the Nazis, which have since been disproven.
-Cedillo's legacy are the former colonies that he founded in the surroundings of Ciudad del Maíz, and the annual commemoration in the same town on January 11.
+Cedillo has been largely forgotten by historiography.
+This is in part because he was considered a traitor as he took up arms against the people, and in part due to Lombardo Toledano's accusations of Cedillo's links to the Nazis, which have since been disproven.